COACHING ALONG WITH DOCTORING

 We must sell ourselves repeatedly and convince those who trust us that their trust is justified and that we care deeply about them, not about our image, reputation, money or other motives for practicing our work.

-To some degree, trust is the placebo effect.
-That is, it relieves anxiety to such as degree the patient progresses no matter what you suggest.
-While this is the truth, competence matters a lot today, especially in nutrition where many people with little training or expertise (including medical personnel) offer their ideas as if they are gospel truth.
 Thus the concept of rebuilding trust and confidence is important in all situations of healing today.
 Practitioners should always be willing to take help and ask questions of more experienced practitioners to keep learning more.
 This is an important part of building confidence with clients as well.
 Try to find answers if you are not sure about something.

 OTHER METHODS OF SUPPORTING CLIENTS